ASM2C-group/amorphy/README.md

 During my PhD tenure, me in collaboration with my supervisor Dr. Assil Bouzid, we have written a code named _amorphy_.
 The purpose of this code base is to perform structural analysis for amorphous system.
 The coordination number, local environment, charge analysis etc. reported in this work have been computed using _amorphy_ code.

 If you use amorphy please cite:
-Structure of amorphous revisited: A hybrid functional ab initio molecular dynamics study Raghvender Raghvender, Assil Bouzid, Sylvian Cadars, David Hamani, Philippe Thomas, Olivier Masson Phys.
-Rev. B 106, 174201, 2022 https://doi.org/10.1103/PhysRevB.106.174201
+Structure of amorphous revisited: A hybrid functional ab initio molecular dynamics study.

+Raghvender Raghvender, Assil Bouzid, Sylvian Cadars, David Hamani, Philippe Thomas, Olivier Masson.

+Phys.
+Rev. B 106, 174201, 2022.

+https://doi.org/10.1103/PhysRevB.106.174201

 ## Working mechanism